CoffeeVampir3/Tverysky-Torch/README.md

 theta -> uniform(0.07, 0.13)
 ```

-Where the convergence is, out of the 15 random seeds, what percentage of networks arrived at 100% accuracy.
+Where the convergence is, out of the 15 random seeds, what percentage of networks arrived at 100% accuracy after 1000 epochs.
 Sample results:
 ```
 Features: 1 | Accuracy: 0.600±0.228 | Convergence: 0.000